the-events-calendar/the-events-calendar/readme.txt

 * Fix bug that caused events to disappear when changing the time for an existing series
 * Fix bug that caused multiple instances of recurring events to fail to display
 * Fix display of multi-day events in week view
+* Map view now respects the selected category
+* Fixed bug that caused the "Show only the first instance of each recurring event" setting to affect the "See all" page for recurring events
+* The TribeField class no longer uses the extract() function
+* Deactivating ECP will now also deactivate the default content settings.
+They will be restored if you reactivate ECP.

 = 3.2 =